 Online Course Development Process

 All Online Asynchronous courses are required to complete the online course development process before they can be offered online.
-(See the Registrar's Office for modes of instruction definitions.)
 The development of an online course is a multi-step process that involves department nomination, CEL approval, design and development, initial Beta Testing, department sign-off on course content, and review during the first semester of delivery.

-• Once the course storyboard is complete, have the faculty member present the storyboard to the department.
+- Once the course outline is complete, have the faculty member present the outline to the department.
 The department can sign off on the basic structure, design, and sequence of the course.

 The outline (sometimes referred to as storyboard) is used to plan out how teaching and learning will be accomplished in a specific online course.
 It also serves as a plan of action for the design team, which includes the faculty member, instructional designer, and instructional media specialist.
 Once the outline passes evaluation by OIT, OIT will create a development shell for the new course.